codebar/barcelona/processes/org-monthly-meetings/minutes/2019-09-Minutes.md

 **Owner:** @raquelalvear

 **Status:**
-Account is up and running!
-Documentation on how to use it is missing.
-Can get help and inspiration from ThoughtWorks office manager.

---Write a guide about social Media
+No updates.
+We'll write a guide about all of the social media accounts and how to use them

 This topic is **ongoing** and to be included in the next meeting